DIY Bathtub Tray

 - Miter Saw or Table Saw

-- (optional) Polyurethane and Paint Brush
+- Polyurethane (or Tung Oil, Spar etc.) and Paint Brush

-DIY Bathtub Tray
+DIY Bathtub Tray – Step by Step

 How to Build a DIY Bathtub Tray with Cedar Wood.